IridescentGil/stream-cave/.github/TEMPLATES/feature_template.md

 <!--

-Have you read stream-watcher's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/IridescentGil/stream-watcher/blob/master/CODE_OF_CONDUCT.md
+Have you read stream-cave's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/IridescentGil/stream-cave/blob/master/CODE_OF_CONDUCT.md

 -->